COVID-19, persistent stress create school staff shortages, unions say | CBC News

 She said a lack of reporting, tracking and follow-up on COVID-19 cases alongside the absence of masks in schools means occasional teachers are "walking in blind to situations."

-Kristy Simons is a parent of two school-aged children and the administrator of an online Facebook page set up to track the situation inside school classrooms.
+Kristy Simons is a parent of two school-aged children and the administrator of a Facebook page tracking the situation inside classrooms.
 She said the current tracking system for COVID-19 continues to fail parents.

-"I actually get more information from the Facebook page that I admin ... before I hear anything from the school.
+"I actually get more information from the Facebook page … before I hear anything from the school.
 The school is usually the last place I get any information from," she said.

 Every effort to keep classes open: OCDSB